AromeGab/alx-low_level_programming/0x15-file_io/README.md

 0x15.
 C - File I/O

-Tasks carried out by Arome Gabriel (2023)
+Tasks carried out by Arome Gabriel (Sept., 2023)

 0. Write a function that reads a text file and prints it to the POSIX standard output.